 Step 2: Look for Natural Products Containing Protein

-Not all proteins read on the ingredients label like lab-made, chemical creations.
+Not all proteins found on the ingredients label are lab-made, chemical creations.
 Some natural ingredients contain hidden boosts of protein; however, unlike hydrolyzed proteins like amino acids, these are whole proteins and will likely not be as harsh.

 Natural ingredients that contain protein include: